kstenerud/concise-encoding/cte-specification.md

 The version specifier is the lowercase letter `c` followed immediately by a positive integer representing the version of this specification that the document adheres to (there must not be whitespace between the `c` and the number).
 The version specifier must be followed by whitespace to separate it from the rest of the document.

-Note: Because CBE places the version as the first byte in a document, versions from 32 to 126 are disallowed in order to prevent clashes with any ASCII characters that another text encoding format might use.
+Note: Because [CBE](cbe-specification.md) places the version as the first byte in a document, versions from 32 to 126 are disallowed in order to prevent clashes with any printable ASCII characters that another text encoding format might use.

 #### Examples